Stereo101/python-MidiToVirtualPianoMacro/README.md

 	START/END tags in the song.txt to make them easier to edit and playback specific portions

-	Better midi file processing, it is fairly barebones right noww, Only listens for 0x9N messages with to get note presses All other codes are read and basically ignored except for how big they are so I can advance throught the file on track
+	Better midi file processing, it is fairly barebones right now, Only listens for note on (0x9N, where N represents the channel in hex) messages with to get note presses
+		All other codes are read and basically ignored except for how big they are so I can advance through the file on track

 	Pull tempo from the midi file correctly